 Trusted connections

-A manager in a local branch of one of my clients recently told me that most of her information about what is going on across the organisation comes from conversations with people she knows at head office.
+A manager in a local branch of one of my clients once told me that most of her information about what was going on across the wider organisation came from conversations with people she knew at head office.

-She knows she could look things up on the intranet or read newsletters.
-But she wants to hear information from a colleague.
-Crucially, when she has a trusted relationship already in place, she feels she can rely on the information.
+She knew that she could look things up on the intranet or read newsletters.
+But she wanted to hear information from a colleague.
+Crucially, when she had a trusted relationship already in place, she felt she could rely on the information.

 And that’s one of the key benefits of informal channels.
 They support the development of connections over time between teams and individuals.
 Working together towards common goals is far easier when your people feel connected to each other.